-If you were married for at least 10 years and are not currently re-married, you may be able to collect benefits based on your ex-spouse's working history (even if your ex-spouse has not started collecting benefits).
+If you were married for at least 10 years, have been divorced for at least two years, and are not currently re-married, you may be able to collect benefits based on your ex-spouse's working history (even if your ex-spouse has not started collecting benefits).
 You must also have been divorced for at least two years.
 Your ex-spouse can be remarried; this will not impact your ability to claim spousal benefits.

 Divorced spouse benefits can be claimed once both parties are at least age 62 but claiming prior to your own full retirement age will result in a reduced benefit.
 If you are eligible for benefits based on your own work and divorced spouse's record, you will receive the largest benefit for which you are entitled.
 If your own benefit is larger than the spousal benefit, you cannot claim the spousal benefit.
-However, if you were born prior to January 2, 1954 you can choose to receive only spousal benefits.
-Your own retirement benefit would continue to grow and could be claimed at a later date.